 10. Okay… Baseball makes the list

-It is spring training for pete’s sake and its pretty cool to see the players on their off season.
-Make sure you arrive extra early to the games and line up along the fence with some new baseballs and ball point pens.
+It is spring training for Pete’s sake and it’s pretty cool to see the players in their preseason.
+Make sure you arrive extra early to the games and line up along the fence with some new baseballs and ballpoint pens.
 We have been pretty fortunate and have gotten autographs from players almost every time we visit!!!
 We also prefer sitting on the lawn where you can chat with the outfielders.
 The kids get a kick out of it!!
 Just make sure to bring plenty of sunscreen and shade.
 It will be H.O.T.!!!!!
 You can look up the cactus league schedule here.
+And if you’re spring break is in April check out the Arizona Diamondbacks at their beautiful ballpark.